wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	            cat.save()
 	    return HttpResponse(likes)

 On examining the code, you will see that we are only allowing authenticated users to even access this view because we have put a decorator `@login_required` before our view.

-Note that the view assumes that a variable `category_id` has been passed to it via a GET so that the we can identify the category to update.
+Note that the view assumes that a variable `category_id` has been passed to it via a `GET` request so that we can identify the category to update.
 In this view, we could also track and record that a particular user has "liked" this category if we wanted - but we are keeping it simple to focus on the AJAX mechanics.

 Don't forget to add in the URL mapping, into `rango/urls.py`.
 Update the `urlpatterns` by adding in:

 {lang="python",linenos=off}
 	url(r'^like/$', views.like_category, name='like_category'),

 ### Making the AJAX request

-Now in "rango-ajax.js" you will need to add some JQuery code to perform an AJAX GET request.
+Now in "rango-ajax.js" you will need to add some JQuery code to perform an AJAX `GET` request.
 Add in the following code:

 {lang="javascript",linenos=off}
 	$('#likes').click(function(){